Keith Miller: Invincibles tour

+Miller was unfit to bowl during the Second Test at Lord's.
+During England's first innings, Bradman threw Miller the ball, hoping that he would reverse his decision not to bowl.
+Miller refused and returned the ball, citing his back.
+Miller's action generated news headlines, journalists believing that he had disobeyed Bradman.
+His batting ability, however, was such that he played as a specialist batsman even when he was unable to bowl due to injury, such as during the Second Test.
+Miller wanted to play purely as a batsman, feeling that the workload of bowling would hinder his run-scoring.
+However, Bradman was intent on going through the tour undefeated, and utilised his bowling options to the full, to maximise the Australians’ chances of winning.
+Lindwall and Miller were the first-choice pace duo, regarded as one of the greatest speed pairings in the history of cricket, whereas the latter was just one of many accomplished batsmen in the team.
+As a result, the Australian skipper valued Miller more as an opening bowler.
+He ended the Tests with 184 runs at 26.28 and 13 wickets at 23.15 from 138.1 overs and took eight catches.

 As a batsman, Miller was out for four in the first innings, not offering a shot to an inswinger.
 In the second innings, Miller's first ball was a hat-trick ball from English captain Norman Yardley; he survived a loud leg before wicket appeal and then hit a six into the grandstand, on his way to 74.
 Australia declared at 7/460, 595 runs ahead.
 Miller took three catches as Australia won by 409 runs.

 After the Lord's Test, Miller enjoyed a night out and returned to the team hotel after daybreak the next morning.
 Australia were due to play Surrey at The Oval that day.
 With Australia in the field, Bradman sent Miller to the fine leg boundary as a punishment—between overs, he was forced to walk the length of the field.
 One of the spectators felt sorry for Miller and lent him his bicycle, which Miller used to cycle around the circumference of the ground.

 The efforts of Miller and Lindwall against Hutton had led the English selectors to drop the Yorkshireman for the Third Test.
 The Australians were surprised by the move and thought that it was a bad move by their opponents.
 Miller had a quiet Third Test at Old Trafford, taking one wicket and scoring 31 as the match ended in a draw.
 In a rain-shortened match, Miller again earned the ire of the crowd, after aiming a series of bouncers at Edrich, in apparent retaliation to the Englishman's bouncing of Lindwall.
 He struck Edrich on the body before Bradman ordered him to stop.